Cole Porter: 1930s

 In 1934, producer Vinton Freedley came up with a new approach to producing musicals.
 Instead of commissioning book, music and lyrics and then casting the show, Freedley sought to create an ideal musical with stars and writers all engaged from the outset.
 The stars he wanted were Ethel Merman, William Gaxton and comedian Victor Moore.
 He planned a story about a shipwreck and a desert island, and for the book he turned to P. G. Wodehouse and Guy Bolton.
 For the songs, he decided on Porter.
 By telling each of these that he had already signed the others, Freedley gathered his ideal team together.
 A drastic last-minute rewrite was necessitated by a major shipping accident that dominated the news and made Bolton and Wodehouse's book seem tasteless.
 Nevertheless, the show, Anything Goes, was an immediate hit.
 Porter wrote what many consider his greatest score of this period.
 The New Yorker magazine's review said, "Mr. Porter is in a class by himself", and Porter subsequently called it one of his two perfect shows, along with the later Kiss Me, Kate.
 Its songs include "I Get a Kick Out of You", "All Through the Night", "You're the Top" (one of his best-known list songs), and "Blow, Gabriel, Blow", as well as the title number.
 The show ran for 420 performances in New York (a particularly long run in the 1930s) and 261 in London.
-Porter, despite his lessons in orchestration from d'Indy, did not orchestrate his musicals.
-Anything Goes was orchestrated by Robert Russell Bennett and Hans Spialek.
 Now at the height of his success, Porter was able to enjoy the opening night of his musicals; he made grand entrances and sat in front, apparently relishing the show as much as any audience member.
 Russel Crouse commented "Cole's opening-night behaviour is as indecent as that of a bridegroom who has a good time at his own wedding."

 Anything Goes was the first of five Porter shows featuring Merman.
 He loved her loud, brassy voice and wrote many numbers that displayed her strengths.
 Jubilee (1935), written with Moss Hart while on a cruise around the world, was not a major hit, running for only 169 performances, but it featured two songs that have since become standards, "Begin the Beguine" and "Just One of Those Things".
 Red, Hot and Blue (1936), featuring Merman, Jimmy Durante and Bob Hope, ran for 183 performances and introduced "It's De-Lovely", "Down in the Depths (on the Ninetieth Floor)", and "Ridin' High".
 The relative failure of these shows convinced Porter that his songs did not appeal to a broad enough audience.
 In an interview, he said "Sophisticated allusions are good for about six weeks ... more fun, but only for myself and about eighteen other people, all of whom are first-nighters anyway.
 Polished, urbane and adult playwriting in the musical field is strictly a creative luxury."